hamkjb/Powershell/README.md

+<b>Read Me</b>

+This repository hosts a collection of PowerShell scripts designed to streamline and automate various administrative tasks.
+From updating system configurations to removing obsolete software, these scripts are crafted to enhance efficiency and reliability in IT operations.
+Whether you're a sysadmin or a developer looking to simplify routine tasks, these scripts provide the tools to automate with confidence.

 <b>RSAT-AD</b>

 Installs RSAT (Remote Server Administration Tools) components related to Active Directory that are not currently installed.
 It also includes error handling to manage potential issues during the installation process.